We are committed to ensuring that your personal information is kept private and confidential.

 7. Accessing your personal information

 You have the right to access the personal information that we hold about you.
 You can contact us in writing, by email or by telephone and request access to your personal information.
-Our contact details are set out in Section 8 of this Policy.
 We will always try to meet your request within a reasonable time.

 In some circumstances, your request for access may be denied.
 These circumstances include: